commitd/invest-server/documentation/docs/ui.dev-ui-extension.md

 }
 ```

-Here `"id"` should uniquely reference you plugin.
-It should be URL safe and
+Here `"id"` should uniquely reference your plugin.
+It should be URL safe so we'd suggest using lower case alphanumerical charactoers together with - (kebab case).

 The `"name"` and `"description"` are displayed in the menu sidebar.
 The name alone should be very clear to the user, but the description allows a little more information to help the user understand what the view will display.

 The `"icon"` is a [Semantic UI icon](https://react.semantic-ui.com/elements/icon) which will be displayed next to the name in the side bar.

-The roles specify which user roles should be plugin be displayed to.
+The `"roles"` specify which user roles should be plugin be displayed to.
 Typically this will be left empty, meaning everyone.
 Certain plugins will be for DEVelopers or ADMINistrators only.

-The "actions" section declare which actions can be sent to this plugin.
+The `"actions"` section declare which actions can be sent to this plugin.
 An action in an indication that the plugin should so something in response to input.
-An action as a payload which carries information about tha action, for example the document to display or the user id to edit.
-The `"title"` and `"description"` of the action can display to users before the click the action (in another plugin), so should be clear.
+An action has a payload which carries information about tha action, for example the document to display or the user id to edit.
+The `"title"` and `"description"` of the action will be displayed to users before they click the action (in another plugin), so should be clear on the result of clicking that action.
 They might say "Edit user" for example.
-See the action is the string constant.
-It is freeform, definied by your applicaiton and your plugins.
-Obviously the calling plugin and the receiveing plugin need to use the same string.
-Typically the actions are of the form 'datatype.method' such as 'document.view' or 'user.edit'`.
-Ketos documentation for some illustration of actions.
+The `"action"` field in `invest.json` is the string constant.
+It is freeform, defined by your application needs and your plugins.
+Obviously the calling plugin and the receiving plugin need to use the same string.
+Typically the actions are of the form `datatype.method` such as `document.view` or `user.edit`.
+See the Ketos documentation for some illustrative examples of real world actions.

 In the above example we had an action called `hello`.
-Our invest.json might look like:
+Our `invest.json` might look like:

 ```json
 {